tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

              Displacement_Model_N-N    0.073046
     dtype: float64

-If you look at the lines for "Cylon", the standard deviation reduced from ``0.236574`` and ``0.234167`` to ``0.207266`` and ``0.222614``, respectively.
+If you look at the lines for Cylon, the standard deviation reduced from ``0.236574`` and ``0.234167`` to ``0.207266`` and ``0.222614``, respectively.

 .. warning::